-You may also request a live demo and have your members attend it.
-In this way, your team can ask questions and learn more about the software.
-Live demos are your chance to actually put the software to test and determine its strengths and weaknesses.
-Often, people will only watch a demo only to have a quick glance at it.
-Take your time as this phase will save you lots of time in the long run.
+You may also request a live demo, video streaming and have your members attend it.
+Your team can ask questions and learn more about the software.
+Live demos are your chance to put the software to the test and determine its strengths and weaknesses.
+People will often watch a demo only to have a glance at it.
+Take your time, as this phase will save you lots of time in the long run.

 7. Choose a vendor that is industry-specific and has local partners.

-Browse a vendor’s website so you can have an idea of the sizes and types of businesses it teams up with.
-Also, check out review sites for references, scores, and customer feedback.
+Browse a vendor’s website to know the sizes and types of businesses it teams up with.
+Also, review sites for references, scores, and customer feedback.

 Consider a vendor’s local partner network too.
 Many businesses prefer to have a local partner to deliver local support during and beyond the implementation of the CRM.

 8. Confirm the availability of training and customization

 A CRM tool should be well-configured.
 Your staff members should also be able to attend training sessions before using its features.
 So, ask the price for configuring the tool for your business and conducting training sessions.

 On the other hand, training is one of the essential facets of a seamless CRM implementation.
 It should be a continuous, user-specific experience so everyone can use it to refine their efficiency.

 Whether an individual, a group, or role-based, CRM training shows how the software works, how everything is connected, and how a user plays a role in the overall business workflow.

 9. Find a tool that can be accessed using any device